SorerBOT/cunit.h/README.md

 4. Then create the actual function `func`.
 The body of the function is what follows the macro invocation.

-If this did not bring a smile to your face, I don't know what would ;)
+If this _magic_ did not bring a smile to your face, I don't know what would ;)
+(*) _in practice, I use static and other tiny alterations to allow defining multiple tests with the same name under different suites, but the above is the gist of it_
 ## Test Running
 Each test is ran in a different process, in order to minimise friction between the tests.